juanifioren/django-oidc-provider/README.rst

 Important things that you should know:

 - Although OpenID was built on top of OAuth2, this isn't an OAuth2 server.
 Maybe in a future it will be.
 - This just cover the ``authorization_code`` flow, no support for ``implicit`` flow at this moment.
+- Only support for requesting Claims using Scope Values.

 ************
 Installation